vitorheidrich/q2-srs/README.md

 Anyway, let's use 3000 as C<sub>min</sub>.

 #### 2) Running SRS
 To run `SRS` the only required input are the OTU/ASV table and the chosen C<sub>min</sub>.
-Please run `qiime srs SRS --help` to see the full options.
+Run `qiime srs SRS --help` to see the full options.

 `SRS` usage example with the `table.qza` from the `example_data` folder and the C<sub>min</sub> as determined above:
 ```